anuraghazra/convoychat/readme.md

 ## :v: Contributing

-You wanna contribute? wow amazing. thats great to hear.
+You wanna contribute?
+Wow amazing.
+Thats great to hear.

 After cloning & setting up the local project you can push the changes to your github fork and make a pull request.